GSA/challenges-and-prizes/_historical-challenges/startup-in-a-day-competition---start-small-model.md

   of up to $50,000 each to cities that are selected as winners.
-Due to the use of additional funding sources with different constraints, SBA will also separately award no more than two (2) prizes of up to $50,000 each to winning entries submitted by Native American Communities.
-PAYMENTS: Because the subject of this competition is not just the development of online tools to streamline the business startup process, but also the implementation and improvement of such tools, prizes will be disbursed in two payments.
+Due to the use of additional funding sources with different constraints, SBA will also separately award no more than two (2) prizes of up to $50,000 each to winning entries submitted by Native American Communities.     <br>PAYMENTS: Because the subject of this competition is not just the development of online tools to streamline the business startup process, but also the implementation and improvement of such tools, prizes will be disbursed in two payments.
 The first payment, equal to 80 percent of a winner’s